Skip to main content

 Studies in Geography can cover a great variety of areas, such as hydrology, coastal processes, biogeography, environmental science, climatology, meteorology, geophysics, geology, botany, population studies, planning, tourism, settlement studies, economic systems, transportation, sociology, anthropology, development studies, land-use studies, and geomorphology.

-Form 4 Social Sciences (Geography and History):
+Form 4 Social Sciences (Geography and History)

 Prerequisites: None.

-Description / aims: Form 4 Geography and History are about how people in different environments, cultures, times, and places, think, feel, and act, how they organise their ways of life, interact with their environments, others, and initiate or respond to change.
+Description/aims: Form 4 Geography and History are about how people in different environments, cultures, times, and places, think, feel, and act, how they organise their ways of life, interact with their environments, others, and initiate or respond to change.
 Four broad aims may be identified:

 1. To develop knowledge of the world and nation within which we live.